rayjao/Soc-analyst-runbook/README.md

 # Soc-analyst-runbook
-SOC Analyst Runbook covering 10 alert types — phishing, compromised accounts, MFA fatigue, ransomware, and more.
-Each section includes triage steps, IOCs, containment actions, and escalation criteria.
-Built from hands-on experience with CrowdStrike, Microsoft Sentinel, Entra ID, Checkpoint Email Security, and M365.

-A practical triage runbook for common SOC alert types.
-This is not a copy of vendor documentation — it's a workflow built from real experience handling alerts across CrowdStrike, Microsoft Sentinel, Entra ID, and Microsoft 365.
-Each section covers how to triage the alert, what to look for, escalation criteria, and containment steps.
+A practical triage runbook covering 10 of the most common SOC alert types.
+Built from hands-on experience working across CrowdStrike, Microsoft Sentinel, Entra ID, Check Point Harmony, and Microsoft 365 — not copied from vendor docs.
+Each section covers triage steps, IOCs to look for, containment actions, and escalation criteria so you can move fast when an alert fires without second-guessing your next step.
+Alert types covered: Phishing, Compromised Account, MFA Fatigue, Endpoint Malware, Ransomware, Privilege Escalation, Impossible Travel, Suspicious Inbox Forwarding, Brute Force/Password Spray, and Suspicious PowerShell Execution.

 ---